m3r3nix/odoo-dev-container/README.md

 1. Obtain the download link for the latest Odoo Enterprise Debian installation package:
     <https://www.odoo.com/page/download>
-    After providing your Odoo Enterprise subscription code, a new page will appear.
+    After filling the form, click on Download (Ubuntu/Debian) and a "Congratulations!
+The download is starting" page will appear.
     Right-click on `Click here` and select `Copy link` from your browser's dropdown menu.
     This will give you a temporary download link, valid for approximately 30 minutes.
 2. Replace the URL in `.devcontainer/URL.conf` with the new one you have copied to the clipboard.